smart-doc-group/smart-doc-group.github.io/docs/en/guide/guide.md

     }
 }
 ```
-it will output extension tags in openapi.json:
+it will add a "x-*" attribution for openapi.json
 ```
 {
   "paths":{